creditcardGenius Team

 If this is your first credit card, try a few of these tested strategies that will help you become a responsible student cardholder:

-• Don’t spend over your limit: If it’s your first credit card, your credit limit is probably low, so pay close attention and don’t max out your card.
+• Don't spend over your limit: If it's your first credit card, your credit limit is probably low, so pay close attention and don't max out your card.
 You may be hit with penalties if you do, and your credit score will take a big hit.
+Keep your spending to 30% of your total limit or lower.

-• Pay your credit card bill on time and in full: Although it might be tempting to make just the minimum payment, aim to pay off your card in full to avoid accumulating a balance and incurring hefty interest charges.
+• Pay your credit card bill on time and in full.
+Although it might be tempting to make just the minimum payment, aim to pay off your card in full to avoid accumulating a balance and incurring hefty interest charges.

 • Check your statement regularly: Mistakes happen, but they're easier to catch if you're reading through your credit card statement at least once a month.
 If you notice an error, contact the merchant and dispute the charge.